etuchscherer/aliases/readme.md

 # Aliases
-A collection of aliases I use.
+A collection of aliases I frequent.

 ## Installation